redshadowz/GroupFinder/README.md

 # GroupFinder
 Group finder Addon for Vanilla Wow 1.12.1 based on the CallToArms addon(with Turtle WoW support).

-Update: Chat-parsing is almost flawless.
-I redid the "button" searches to be more accurate.
+Update: The chat filtering will never be perfect, but it's getting closer.

 The goal of this addon is to find groups without needing to sift through endless chat spam.
 I tried to make this addon as intuitive as possible, but it's probably pretty intimidating at first glance.
 Lots of checkboxes.
 Lots of edit boxes.
 Lots of dropdowns.
 I put as much as possible on the front page because the original CallToArms addon had too many pages to flip through and too many useless features.